 Yes, you may be able to sue a towing company for any number of reasons.
 They may illegally tow your car.
 They might damage it.
 They might damage your belongings.
 You might find that property you had in the car is gone when you go to get it from the impound lot.

 You may be able to resolve your dispute by negotiating with the towing company without having to go to court.
-Because claims against towing companies are based on state law, and states' laws vary substantially, you may want to speak with an attorney to determine what your rights are and whether going to court makes sense in your situation.
+Because claims against towing companies are based on state law, which varies, you may want to speak with an attorney to determine what your rights are and whether going to court makes sense in your situation.